Hyperbole: US case law

 Rhetorical hyperbole is defined as "extravagant exaggeration employed for rhetorical effect" for First Amendment purposes.
 Greenbelt Cooperative Pub.
-Ass’n v.
+Ass'n v.
 Bresler (1970), Letter Carriers v.
 Austin (1974) and Milkovich v.
 Lorain Journal Co.
 (1989) are notable cases.
 In Watts v.
 United States (1969) the defendant was absolved of federal anti-threat punishment for saying "the first person he would put in his scope is L.B.J."; the court found this to be "political hyperbole".

 In literature

 Hyperbole has been used throughout literature for many centuries.
-Heroic dramas, which are dramas with an emphasis on grandeur and excess, often make use of hyperbole to extend the effect and epic nature of the genre.
+Heroic drama, which is drama with an emphasis on grandeur and excess, often makes use of hyperbole to extend the effect and epic nature of the genre.
 Modern tall tales also make use of hyperbole to exaggerate the feats and characteristics of their protagonists.
 For example, the American tall tale about Paul Bunyan relies heavily on hyperbole to establish Bunyan's giant stature and abilities.

 For hyperbole to be effective it needs to be obvious, deliberate, and outlandish.
 Using hyperbolic speech as a character trait can denote an unreliable narrator.

 Emerson's Concord Hymn uses hyperbole in the lines "Here once the embattled farmers stood / And fired the shot heard round the world."

 In Kurt Vonnegut's Slaughterhouse-Five, the protagonist emerges from his shelter to find total destruction, and makes the hyperbolic statement that "Dresden was like the moon now, nothing but minerals."
 The hyperbole conveys how completely the city was ruined.

 Literally

 One of the most frequently used hyperboles in English is the word literally.
-It became a controversial issue when people began to use literally to mean figuratively (the exact opposite).
+It became a controversial issue when millennials began to convolute literally by using the word to artificially substantiate a position.
 Many dictionaries now document the meaning as "to acknowledge that something is not literally true but is used for emphasis or to express strong feeling".
 Hence, literally has become one of the primary ways to exaggerate and hyperbolize a statement.